 - This happens in the Discworld novel Mort when Death and Mort are getting a countdown to begin their fight.
 Both of them attack on two.

-- In the Percy Jackson series Zeus, Poseidon and Hades - the Big Trio of gods exhibiting sibling rivalry of divine proportions - make an oath not to have any more children with mortal women, since said children become too powerful and could be used against each other.
+- In the Percy Jackson and the Olympians series Zeus, Poseidon and Hades - the Big Trio of gods exhibiting sibling rivalry of divine proportions - make an oath not to have any more children with mortal women, since said children become too powerful and could be used against each other.
 As even gods cannot be expected to keep it in their pants for too long, Zeus and Poseidon both break the oath and father children.
 (Hades had fathered children before they made the oath, and he hides them in a Place Beyond Time to protect them from the other two.)
 When the children or 'demigods' are found, it escalates the rivalry from divine proportions to... something even more divine.

 - There is a game show called Golden Balls that uses this trope, sort of.
 The two remaining contestants have a set amount of money which they have won and they can either share or steal the money.
 If they both share they get equal amounts, if one shares and the other steals then the one that stole will get all the money, if they both steal then they both lose the money.
 Of course a lot of the time both people steal after having a five minute discussion with the other contestant about how they're not greedy and they want them both to have money.

 - In LOST season 3, Ben agrees to send Jack home in return for Jack surgically removing his spinal tumor.
 Once into the operating room, Jack uses his momentary advantage to facilitate Kate and Sawyer's escape, risking Ben's life.
 Later, Ben reveals he never had any intention of letting Jack leave the island.